theFruitfulVine/python/README.md

 KMD.
 David here.

-This repository will house some of my Python codes solving basic compuatational problems.
+This repository will house some of my Python codes solving basic computational problems.